 What a whirl wind of excitement, growth, learning, traveling and opportunity.
 At one time we had almost 40 employees and operations in Chile, across Canada, Tasmania and Japan.
 I got a lot of juice from being on the frontier and the leading edge of new environmentally friendly technology for the aquaculture industry.

-Working with other people to solve their problems and add value to their lives as well as their businesses.
+Working with other people to solve their problems and add value to their lives as well as their businesses and empowering women.
 Not to mention being on the water and working with all varieties of ocean and fresh water fish.
 I was trained as an animal behaviourist by Dr. Kees Groot which crossed over to people through the PI work and training with my father in Britain.

 I always believe that I can do it if I believe that I can.
 I envision what I want to produce and then start to manifest and create it.
 I ask the Universe for what I want and then make space for magic to occur.